The 2 terminals of the amp are connected with the corresponding terminals of the speakers.

 More about active speakers.

-Observe that not all speakers with build-in amplification are actives speakers.
+Observe that not all speakers with built-in amplification are actives speakers.

 You can place the amp inside the box and drive the speakers over a passive crossover.